-37. PJM proposes to limit its definition of a "Material Subsidy" to: (i) material payments, concessions, rebates, or subsidies directly or indirectly from any governmental entity connected to the construction, development, operation, or clearing in any capacity auction, of the capacity resource, or (ii) other material support or payments obtained in any state-sponsored or state-mandated processes, connected to the construction, development, operation, of the capacity resource.45
+37. PJM proposes to limit its definition of a "Material Subsidy" to: (i) material payments, concessions, rebates, or subsidies directly or indirectly from any governmental entity connected to the construction, development, operation, or clearing in any capacity auction, of the capacity resource, or (ii) other material support or payments obtained in any state-sponsored or state-mandated processes, connected to the construction, development, operation, or clearing in any capacity auction, of the capacity resource.45

-38. PJM also proposes to exclude from its Material Subsidy definition certain local, state, and federal subsidies.46 PJM also proposes that resources eligible to be repriced include demand response resources and generation capacity resources 20 MW or greater, including both existing and planned, and internal and external, or an uprate of 20 MW or greater to a generation resource.47 PJM states that its uprate proposal is identical to the MOPR application threshold previously accepted by the Commission.48
+38. PJM also proposes to exclude from its Material Subsidy definition certain local, state, and federal subsidies.46 PJM also proposes that resources eligible to be repriced include demand response resources and generation capacity resources 20 MW or greater, including both existing and planned, and internal and external, or an uprate of 20 MW or greater to a generation resource.47 PJM states that its uprate proposal is identical to the MOPR application threshold previously accepted by the Commission.48 repricing in the ComEd Locational Deliverability Area, which exceeds 3.5 percent of that area's reliability requirement and thus would trigger repricing under PJM's proposal.
+Id. at Attach.
+2 (Giacomoni Aff. at P 19).

-46 Specifically, PJM proposes to exclude: (1) payments (including payments in lieu of taxes), concessions, rebates, subsidies, or incentives designed to incent, or participation in a program, contract or other arrangement that utilizes criteria designed to incent or promote, general industrial development in an area; (2) payments, concessions, rebates, subsidies or incentives designed to incent, or participation in a program, contract or other local governmental authority using eligibility or selection criteria designed to incent, siting facilities in that county or locality rather than another county or locality; or (3) federal government production tax credits, investment tax credits, and similar tax advantages or incentives that are available to generators without regard to the geographic location of the generation.
+of taxes), concessions, rebates, subsidies, or incentives designed to incent, or participation in a program, contract or other arrangement that utilizes criteria designed to incent or promote, general industrial development in an area; (2) payments, concessions, rebates, subsidies or incentives designed to incent, or participation in a program, contract or other arrangements from a county or other local governmental authority using eligibility or selection criteria designed to incent, siting facilities in that county or locality rather than another county or locality; or (3) federal government production tax credits, investment tax credits, and similar tax advantages or incentives that are available to generators without regard to the geographic location of the generation.
 PJM states that these proposed exclusions are the same as those employed in PJM's MOPR, prior to the removal of the competitive entry exemption.
 Id. at 70.